hardik-vala/hardik-vala/_posts/2024-10-22-still-lost-one-year-after-my-startup-failed.md

 It's been almost a full lap around the sun since my last startup capsized (you can read about that story [here](https://hardikvala.com/2024/07/08/my-first-startup-the-post-mortem.html)).
 I know it's trite to say, but man, time flew by fast.
 During this period, I've been toiling away in a corner of San Francisco's startup scene, plotting my revenge company.
 I wish I could say I'm close to redemption, but the truth is, my repeated attempts at building a new company have been met with failure.

 I recently took a trip abroad and was forced to unplug from the grind.
 I'm back in San Francisco and I'm using my post-vacation clarity to reflect on the last year's worth of experiences.
-Even though I suffered a drought in professional success, it was a year full of experimentation--you can bet with loads of earned lessons.
+Even though I suffered a drought in professional success, it was a year full of experimentation---you can bet with loads of earned lessons.
 And I was also lucky enough to claim some wins in other areas of my life.

 ## Learnings